slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

 # About
   <p>
-      Slate Kit is a <strong><a class="url-ch" href="http://www.kotlinlang.org">Kotlin</a></strong> Tool-Kit, a simple, light-weight, modular framework to build <strong>Apps, APIs, CLIs, Jobs</strong>, and more for <strong>Start-ups, Personal projects, and SMBs</strong> ( small-medium sized businesses ).
+      {{% sk-name %}} is a <strong><a class="url-ch" href="http://www.kotlinlang.org">Kotlin</a></strong> Tool-Kit, a simple, light-weight, modular framework to build <strong>Apps, APIs, CLIs, Jobs</strong>, and more for <strong>Start-ups, Personal projects, and SMBs</strong> ( small-medium sized businesses ).
 These libraries can be used for both Server and Android and there are modules for the server that abstract infrastructure ( Queues, Files, SMS, Emails, Alerts ) with integrations for <strong>AWS</strong> ( SQS, S3 ), Twilio ( SMS ), SendGrid ( Email ), Slack ( Alerts ) and more.
 Multi-platform support is planned as a future state.
   </p>
 {{% break %}}

 # Goals
 <p>
-  The Slate Kit framework was originally designed for and extracted from a sizable and sophisticated production Mobile Startup with a Server backend.
+  The {{% sk-name %}} framework was originally designed for and extracted from a sizable and sophisticated production Mobile Startup with a Server backend.
-  Slate Kit is a **Kotlin first** framework architected with the explicit goals and purposes below in mind:
+  {{% sk-name %}} is a **Kotlin first** framework architected with the explicit goals and purposes below in mind:
 </p>
 <table class="table table-bordered table-striped">
     <tr><td><img src="assets/media/img/white/module.png"     width="50" /><td><strong>Simple</strong></td><td>Designed with simplicity in mind, <strong>modular and very light-weight</strong>.</td></tr>